Easy to Follow Checklist of Things to Do When a Person Dies and the Estate Needs to Be Probated

 Locate safe deposit box(es)

-Locate life insurance policies
+Locate life insurance policies and determine death benefit(s)

-Investigate Social Security benefits
+Investigate Social Security death benefits

 Investigate union death benefits

-Investigate veteran’s burial allowance and other benefits
+Investigate veteran’s burial allowance and other veteran benefits

-Investigate fraternal organizations for any death benefits (i.e. Knights of Columbus)
+Investigate fraternal organizations for any death benefits (i.e., Knights of Columbus)

 Investigate employee benefits, including accrued vacation pay, death benefits, final wages, retirement plans, deferred compensation, medical reimbursements